Portfolio

 About Me

-Previously, I worked in medical devices at ACIST Medical System and bio-sensing in HERO Lab at UCI.
+Previously, I worked in medical devices and bio-sensing at ACIST Medical System and Sensoriis in Calit2, University of California, Irvine.

 In free time, I enjoy exploring new places and foods, skateboarding, swimming, and gaming.